-To set up an Employee Data Integration using SFTP you'll need to create an SSH Key Pair.
+To fill out the credentials for an Employee Data Integration you'll need to create an SSH Key Pair.
 This is to ensure that the SFTP connection via your client/HRIS is unique and secure.

 An SSH key pair is a pair of unique keys that are generated by you and saved on your computer.
 There's a private key which should only be used by you (or very carefully within your own organisation), and there's a public key which can safely be shared outside your organisation.
 The integration uses the combination of the two keys to verify the security of the connection.